MLSDev/TRON/README.md

 })
 ```

-It can be also nice to introduce namespacing to your API like so
+It can be also nice to introduce namespacing to your API:

 ```swift
 struct API {}
 extension API {
   class User {